L1rek/cm3-website/docs/index.md

   return x + y
 ```

+1. The world of Nations
+2. Microeconomics
+3. Microeconomics
 Here is an image:

 ![cute dog](https://i.imgur.com/dY93WHQ.jpeg)

 This page illustrates low code principles.
 In exchange for giving up pixel-level control of the page you can make web pages easily through a simple text file.
+And you can fo to ChatGPT